DUI Defense in Miami

-So it is not surprising that Florida's laws impose harsh penalties for a DUI conviction, with punishments more severe than most traffic crimes.
+It is not surprising that Florida's laws impose harsh penalties for a DUI conviction, with punishments more severe than most other types of traffic crimes.
 A person impaired by either alcohol or drugs may face a DUI charge.
 The penalties for a DUI conviction are usually both criminal and civil, with a court judgment followed by a long list of administrative consequences.

-Hubbs Law is experienced in defending clients from South Miami and throughout Miami-Dade County who are charged with DUI, drunk driving or drugged driving.
+Hubbs Law is experienced in defending clients from South Miami to North Miami and the surrounding areas throughout Miami-Dade County who are charged with DUI, drunk driving or drugged driving.

 Attorney E.J.
 Hubbs uses his extensive knowledge of Florida DUI laws to defend against DUI charges for clients who are accused of a variety of DUI crimes under Florida Statutes § 316.193, including:

 - DUI with Serious Bodily Injury